-This is a guest post from Patti Podnar, a writer, content strategist and member of the nDash Content Community.
+This post, “Is Ghostwriting Ethical?” is from Patti Podnar, a writer, content strategist, and member of the nDash Content Community.

 There’s just one problem.
 George has writer’s block.
 So he sits there staring at his computer screen twiddling his quill pen and trying not to throw his mouse lantern through the window.

 You won’t find this story in history books.
 Why not?
 Because it didn’t happen.
 Washington’s farewell speech was ghostwritten, a collaborative effort between James Madison, who wrote the first few paragraphs, and Alexander Hamilton, who penned the rest of the speech.
 And thus began a tradition that continues to this day.